isramos/mico-shield/README.md

 mico

-for help on how to install mico library visit: http://arduino.cc/en/Guide/Libraries
+for help on how to install an arduino library: http://arduino.cc/en/Guide/Libraries